 Water features.
 Fountains and other water elements enhance sight and sound, while landscaped ponds, streams and lighted waterfalls offer peace and relaxation in outdoor rooms.

 Outdoor fireplaces.
 No longer limited to the living room, den or master bedroom, the fireplace is now becoming the centerpiece of the outdoor living center.
-Whether a simple portable fire pit or a custom-built structure, a fireplace lends ambiance and creates a focal point for gatherings.
+Whether a simple cheap fire pit that’s portable or a custom-built structure, a fireplace lends ambiance and creates a focal point for gatherings.

 Garden pavilions and gazebos.
 Outdoor refuges create a destination within a yard and emphasize the comforting, traditional notion of a garden.